kardiatouthiam/student-dropout-prediction/README.md

 ## 🚀 Conclusion

-This project demonstrates how machine learning can be used to support decision-making in education and improve student outcomes.
+This project highlights how machine learning can be applied to educational data to improve decision-making and student success outcomes.